yukikitayama/social-network/README.md

   * Imports social network data.
 The addVertex and addEdge methods in FBGraph Class are used in loadGraph method in this Class.
 It needs to be calleed before analyzing social network data.

 * FBGraph.java
   * Implements all the methods necessary for analyzing social network.
 It contains a cascade method which experiments how a new technology diffuses within a certain network.

+## TODO (2020-09-04)

+* Separate FBGraph.java into a basic graph class and a cascade graph class, because FBGraph is too long, and I do not actually use egonet and connected components methods.